daveRendon/wikiazure-podcast/_pages/episodes.md

 ---
 layout: page
-title: Listen to all the episodes!
+title: All episodes in one place!
 permalink: /episodes
 comments: true
 ---